- Date of Incident

-Journalist arrested during North Carolina march to the poll
+Charges dropped against journalist arrested during North Carolina march to the polls

 Tomas Murawski, a reporter for The Alamance News, was arrested while covering a march to the polls in Graham, North Carolina, on Oct.
 31, 2020.